 First and foremost, Liz and Will did a commendable job in revamping the space.
 After seeing photos of Ye Coach & Horses and The Pikey, I could see that the space looked a little bit rundown, lifeless and overall unappealing to me.
 However, if you’re a fan of dive bars, I could understand the allure this place had.

-The revamped space boasts an interesting juxtaposition of vintage and modern: unexpected color combinations and dark-stained wood panels loyal to the space, paying homage to the original horse theme.
+The revamped space boasts an interesting juxtaposition of vintage and modern: unexpected color combinations and dark-stained wood panels that pay homage to the original tavern theme.

 Natural lightning is an integral part of the aesthetic of any space, which is why Liz and Will also created a section called The Sunshine Room.
-Here, rays of natural light shine through a skylight window, a stark contrast from the old, dimly lit space.
-In the back of the restaurant, there’s a section with horse paintings by artist Kacper Abolik.
+Here, rays of natural light shine through a skylight window; a stark contrast from the old, dimly lit space.
+In the back of the restaurant, there’s a room covered with horse paintings by artist Kacper Abolik.

 Even the restroom, with its navy blue stalls and mosaic floor will make photos of your hanging purse look straight out of a fashion photoshoot.
 Before entering the restroom, there’s a racing horse in motion projected onto the waII.